Brachistochrone curve: The Brachistochrone problem

 Therefore, the increase in time to traverse a small arc displaced at one endpoint depends only on the displacement at the endpoint and is independent of the position of the arc.
-However, by Newton’s method, this is just the condition required for the curve to be traversed in the minimum time possible.
+By Newton’s method, this is just the condition required for the curve to be traversed in the minimum time possible.
 Therefore, he concludes that the minimum curve must be the cycloid.